Unbalanced-basis-misalignment tolerant measurement-device-independent quantum key distribution: Experimental demonstration

-As illustrated in Fig. \ref{experiment_setup}, our experiment setup consists of two identical legitimate users, Alice and Bob, and an untrusted relay, Charlie.
-Each of the legitimate users employ a continuous-wave laser (Wavelength References Clarity-NLL-1542-HP) that is frequency locked to a molecular absorption line of 1542.38 nm center wavelength.
+We experimentally demonstrated our protocol in the non-asymptotic cases (the parameter estimation for the non-asymptotic cases is in Supplemental Material.)
+As illustrated in Fig. \ref{experiment_setup}, our experiment setup consists of two identical legitimate users and an untrusted relay.
+Each of the legitimate users employs a continuous-wave laser (Wavelength References Clarity-NLL-1542-HP) that is frequency locked to a molecular absorption line of 1542.38 nm center wavelength.
 Then the continuous-wave lasers are chopped \cite{wang2015phase,wang2017measurement,liu2018polarization,zhou2020experimental} into a 500 ps temporal width pulse sequence with a 25 MHz repetition by the intensity modulator IM-1, which is driven by a homemade narrow-pulse generator.
 The phase modulator PM-1 next to the IM-1 actively randomizes the phase of the pulses to avoid imperfect-source attacks \cite{sun2012partially,xu2013practical}.

 After that, the phase randomized coherent pulses are fed into the intensity modulator IM-2 to randomly modulate four different intensities for our decoy-state method.
 The IM-2 is driven by a homemade two-bit digital to analog converter (DAC) with a 25 Mbps bitrate, and the digital pseudo random numbers come from an FPGA-based driver board (PXIe-6547, National Instruments).
+Besides, when the vacuum state is selected, the IM-1 and IM-2 eliminate the pulse jointly to achieve an over 50 dB extinction ratio.